moonshotcollective/scaffold-moonshot-starter/README.md

 # scaffold-moonshot-starter

-Typescript x NestJS x NextJS x Chakra-UI scaffold-eth production ready starter kit.
+Typescript x NextJS x Chakra-UI scaffold-eth production ready starter kit.

 ## Tech stack overview

-We are using TypeScript with Next.js on the front-end, and NestJS on the back-end.
+We are using TypeScript with Next.js & Chakra UI on the front-end.
-Ceramic is our main data store in conjunction with Filecoin & IPFS for file storage.

 ### 📁 Folder structure